-At Church Services, we recognize that there’s only so much prep work you can do to get ready for threatening weather, and time might not give you much notification, so we’ve put together a a checklist of what you can do before and after a severe weather event takes place.
+At Church Services, we realize that there’s only so much prep work you can do to get ready for threatening weather, and time might not give you much notification, so we’ve put together a a checklist of what you can do before and after a severe weather event takes place.

 - Damaged?
-If you locate any damage to your system or if it is sitting in standing water, call Church Services prior to turning on your air conditioner.
+If you notice any damage to your system or if it is sitting in standing water, call Church Services prior to turning on your air conditioner.
 We can properly look at your system and determine whether or not an AC repair is needed.